thisismetis/Metis_Fundamentals/git_and_github/git_setup.md

 $ git pull upstream main
 ```

-As an additional step, you can push local changes to your github fork in order to fully sync all 3 repos with:
+As an additional step, you can push local changes to your GitHub fork in order to fully sync all 3 repos with:

 ```
 $ git push origin main
 ```

-If you want to fork another public repo on Github, you'll need to follow these same steps.
+If you want to fork another public repo on GitHub, you'll need to follow these same steps.